 During the negotiation process, Henk befriended Tetris creator and fellow game designer Alexey Pajitnov, and eventually helped him and his family relocate to the United States.
 In 1996, Henk and Alexey formed the business relationship that eventually would become a key part of The Tetris Company—still the exclusive source of all licenses to Tetris, one of the most popular computer games ever.

-In 1995, Henk founded Blue Planet Software to manage the Tetris brand, and has kept it in the forefront of casual gaming with continuously improved design.
-Thirty-five years after its launch, the Tetris game continues to be one of the world’s top-selling games with hundreds of millions of products sold on more than 50 platforms, including more than half a billion mobile downloads, and billions of games played online per year.
-Rogers has started Blue Startups, one of the first venture accelerators in Hawaii, which helps small teams of budding entrepreneurs incubate into viable businesses, ready for angel and venture capital funding.
+In 1995, Henk founded Blue Planet Software (nka, Tetris, Inc.) to manage the Tetris brand, and has kept it in the forefront of casual gaming with continuously improved design.
+Today, the Tetris game continues to be one of the world’s top-selling games with hundreds of millions of products sold on more than 50 platforms, including more than half a billion mobile downloads, and billions of games played online per year.

 Maya currently serves on the boards of the Smithsonian Asian Pacific American Center, American Red Cross Hawaiʻi Chapter, Women’s Fund of Hawaiʻi and the Chamber of Commerce Hawaiʻi.
 She is also a national council member of the Tiffany Circle, a Red Cross women’s philanthropist organization, and member of the U.S.-Japan council, an educational organization that contributes to strengthening U.S. Japan relations.